polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

 1. What should be the Azure region(s) where the solution will be deployed?

-2. Should the customer use a 2-tier or 3-tier architecture for its SAP deployment?
+1. Should the customer use a 2-tier or 3-tier architecture for its SAP deployment?

-3. How would you ensure that the high-availability and disaster recovery requirements are satisfied?
+1. How would you ensure that the high-availability and disaster recovery requirements are satisfied?

 *Network design:*

 1. What should be the hybrid connectivity option?

-2. What should be the Azure virtual network design in order to maximize security?
+1. What should be the Azure virtual network design in order to maximize security?

-*SAP deployment architecture:*
+*SAP deployment architecture and methodology:*

 1. What will be the configuration of the configuration of the application and database components of your solution?

-2. What Azure VM sizes do you intend to use?
+1. What Azure VM sizes do you intend to use?

-3. What other Azure resources will be part of your solution?
+1. What other Azure resources will be part of your solution?

+1. What should be the SAP deployment methodology?

 *Solution cost:*

-1. What is the estimated cost of your solution without HA/DR?

-2. What is the estimated cost of your solution with HA?
+1. What is the estimated cost of your solution with HA?

-3. What is the estimated cost of your solution with HA/DR?
+1. What is the estimated cost of your solution with HA/DR?

 **Prepare**